desmos-labs/desmjs/docs/docs/02-desmjs/03-perform-transactions.md

 ## Signers

-The `@desmoslabs/desmjs` provides a set of signers that cane be used, here you can find the list:
+The `@desmoslabs/desmjs` provides a set of signers that can be used, here you can find the list:

 1. [`OfflineSignerAdapter`](docs/api/classes/desmoslabs_desmjs.OfflineSignerAdapter.md): This can be used to create a signer from a 12/24 words mnemonic or any signer that implements the `@cosmjs/OfflineAminoSigner` or